-A 120V electric grill is installed in the cockpit.
+A 240V/220V electric grill is installed in the cockpit.
 To use, turn on the cockpit grill breaker.
 Turn the breaker off whenever the grill is not being used.
 The grill should not be used under or inside any kind of enclosure.

 The grill must be allowed to cool before the cover is shut to avoid damage to the gel coated surfaces of the cover.
 Never clean the grill with any form of pressurized water or other types of cleaners.
 Use only a cloth and a stainless steel or glass surface cleaner.
 This grill like all appliances has the potential to create safety hazards through careless or improper use.
 Please observe all of the safety precautions listed in the grill manufacturer's owner's manual.
-Refer to the grill owner's manual for more information.
-Also, read through the inverter option in the electrical section for power consumption and charging requirements when using it away from dock.
+Refer to the grill owner's manual.